awsdocs/amazon-route53-docs/doc_source/routing-policy.md

 + **Geoproximity routing policy** – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another\.

-+ **Latency routing policy** – Use when you have resources in multiple locations and you want to route traffic to the resource that provides the best latency\.
++ **Latency routing policy** – Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency\.

 + **Multivalue answer routing policy** – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random\.